vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 <div style="text-align:center"><img src="images/weakAND_ANN_BM25_dotP.png" style="width: 80%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-Another issue that must be addressed is that we should scale the BM25 scores and the embedding dot-products so that we take into consideration that they might have completelly different scales.
-In order to do that we need to collect a training dataset that take into account the appropriate match phase and fit a model (linear in our case) according to a listwise loss function, as described in our [text search tutorial with ML](text-search-ml.html) and summarized in [this blog post](https://medium.com/vespa/learning-to-rank-with-vespa-9928bbda98bf).
+Another issue that must be addressed is that we should scale the BM25 scores and the embedding dot-products so that we take into consideration that they might have completely different scales.
+In order to do that we need to collect a training dataset that that takes into account the appropriate match phase and fit a model (linear in our case) according to a listwise loss function, as described in our [text search tutorial with ML](text-search-ml.html) and summarized in [this blog post](https://medium.com/vespa/learning-to-rank-with-vespa-9928bbda98bf).

 <div style="text-align:center"><img src="images/weakAND_ANN_BM25_dotP_scaled.png" style="width: 80%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-The table above shows that we obtained a slight improvement in MRR and that the model increased the relative weight associated with the BM25 scores, even though the magniture of the BM25 scores are much bigger than the magnitude of the dot-product scores, as we will see in the next section.
+The table above shows that we obtained a slight improvement in MRR and that the model increased the relative weight associated with the BM25 scores, even though the magnitude of the BM25 scores are much bigger than the magnitude of the dot-product scores, as we will see in the next section.
 This again points towards the importance of term-match signals relative to the semantic search signals.

 ## MSMARCO: A biased dataset?